nLab irreducible topological space

 Definition

-A topological space XX is called irreducible if it cannot be expressed as union of two proper closed subsets, or equivalently if any two inhabited open subsets have inhabited intersection.
+A topological space XX is called irreducible if it cannot be expressed as a finite union of proper closed subsets, or equivalently if any finite collection of inhabited open subsets has inhabited intersection.

 A subset SS of a topological space XX is an irreducible subset if SS is an irreducible topological space with the subspace topology.